 - 1. Peer Relationships Describe how positive youth peer relationships (peer-to-peer) will be encouraged and supported. - 2.
-Staff Relationships Describe how positive staff member relationships (staff member-to-staff member) will be encouraged and supported. - 3.
-Peer and Staff Relationships Describe how positive youth and adult relationships (staff member-to-youth) will be encouraged and supported.
+Staff Relationships Describe how positive staff member relationships (staff member-to-staff member) will be encouraged and supported.

+3. Peer and Staff Relationships - Describe how positive youth and adult relationships (staff member-to-youth) will be encouraged and supported.

-F. Health and Well-being
+F. Health and Well-Being

 Each funded agency must promote and support the social and emotional needs of youth and will be committed to diversity, tolerance and inclusion.
 Funded agencies will also provide opportunities for youth to be physically active and learn and practice healthy habits.
-The agency may select one or more of the Health program options AND one or more of the Well-being program options that are listed below.
+The agency will create a Health program plan AND select an evidence based Well-being program option addressing one of the topics listed below.
 Form D and Form E must also be completed and submitted within the proposal packet according to the instructions provided.

-To ensure the fidelity of the program implementation, each site implementing a selected evidence-based or nationally recognized program below must use the website and resources provided for each program.
+To ensure the fidelity of the program implementation, each site implementing the health plan and the selected evidence-based or nationally recognized program below must use the website, curriculum and resources outlined for each program.
 Please visit the program's website to obtain information on resources and/or materials needed.
-Cost for materials and resources should be considered and included in the agency's Financial Proposal (Financial Proposal and Budget Forms 1 and 2).
+Cost for curriculum, materials and resources should be considered and included in the agency's Financial Proposal (Financial Proposal and Budget Forms 1 and 2).
 If materials are not needed, please use the website and online information as a guide to creating a curriculum for youth.

-Proposing agency should describe in detail the information below based on the Health \underline{AND} Well-being option selected:
+Proposing agency should describe in detail the information below based on the Health $\underline{AND}$ Well-being option selected:

-- 1. Program Selection Describe how the agency will select and implement one or more of the health program options AND one or more of the well-being requirement options listed below.
+- 1. Program Selection Describe how the agency will create and implement a health program plan AND select and implement a well-being requirement options listed below.
 The activities provided for each Health and Well-being option should be selected and provided based on the age, needs and interests of the youth and families served.
 Additional services and activities can be included to enhance the health and well-being activities.
 Additional services can include, but are not limited to field trips, guest speakers and special learning projects. - 2.
 Relevance Describe the relevance of the selected health and well-being option.
 Relevance includes the purpose of implementing the selected program and the identification of any past or current statistical data that supports the need for implementing the programs within the agency's youth population and/or community.

-Health Program Options (agency must select one or more) - Form D MUST also be completed and submitted along with the proposal:
+Health Program Details - Form D MUST also be completed and submitted along with the proposal: